-A Trump Tweeted Video Gets Removed From Twitter After R.E.M Intellectual Property Complaint
+A Trump-Tweeted Video Gets Removed From Twitter After R.E.M.
+Intellectual Property Complaint

 — Newsweek (@Newsweek) February 16, 2019

 This isn’t the first time that Donald Trump has been accused of using songs or motifs from popular culture without permission of the copyright holder.
-The band, The Rolling Stones complained that Trump was using their songs without permission at his rallies while HBO objected to the use of fonts, images and tag lines from Game of Thrones.
+The band The Rolling Stones complained that Trump was using their songs without permission at his rallies while HBO objected to the use of fonts, images, and taglines from Game of Thrones.

 But in these cases, Trump refused to back down, continuing to use the song “You Can’t Always Get What You Want,” despite complaints from the band.
 The tweet “Sanctions Are Coming” in a Game of Thrones font was left up on the social media platform despite complaints from HBO.